acmenezes/podconfig-operator/docs/design_proposal.md

 > Here we have an important observation.
 If the configuration is to be available to a Pod (a.k.a. shared linux namespaces between containers) then the first container ID is fine.
 If it's container or even process specific (for application with more than one process "inside" a container) then the procedure is a little bit more complex than the one represented on the diagram above.

 After that we can read the correct path `/proc/<PID>/ns/<desired namespace>` that has a symbolic link with the namespace type and inode for the namespace we want to jump in from the operator.
 Then we use the ns package from github.com/containernetworking/plugins.
-Within the proper namespace all changes will affect the desired container.
+Within the proper namespace all changes will affect the desired container or pod.

 When it comes to the host it's the same process.
 We move to PID number 1 and the desired namespace and that's all.